 We deliver our services using our enhanced global delivery model which leverages a highly efficient onsite-to-offshore service delivery mix and proprietary tools and processes to manage and accelerate delivery, foster innovation and promote continual improvement.
-Our global service delivery teams work seamlessly at our client locations and at our global delivery centers in India, Sri Lanka and Hungary to provide value-added services rapidly and cost-effectively.
+Our global service delivery teams work seamlessly at our client locations and at our global delivery centers in India, Sri Lanka, Hungary, Singapore, Malaysia and the Philippines, as well as in our near shore center in the United States, to provide value-added services rapidly and cost-effectively.
 Our teams do this by using our enhanced global delivery model, which we manage to a targeted 25/75 onsite-to-offshore service delivery mix, although such delivery mix may be impacted by several factors, including our new and existing client delivery requirements.